 □Information for that month.
-This report gives the payment details about the prescriptions you have filled during the previous month.
-It shows the total drug costs, what the plan paid, and what you and others on your behalf paid.
-Totals for the year since January 1.
-This is called "year-to-date" information.
-It shows you the total drug costs and total payments for your drugs since the year began.
+This report gives the payment details about the prescription ns you have filled during the previous month.
+It shows the total drug costs, what th e plan paid d, and what you and others on your behalf paid. □Totals for the year since January 1.
+This is called "year-to-date" information total drug costs and total payments for your drugs since the year began. .
+It shows y ou the